samuelbortolin/AppliedRoboticsStudentInterface/README.md

 ## Setup

 For running the code Ubuntu 16.04 is required.
 Moreover, before running the code make sure to follow the following steps:
-1. Have installed the OpenCV library following the instructions reproted in the [install_opencv.md](install_opencv.md) file.
+1. Have installed the OpenCV library following the instructions reported in the [install_opencv.md](install_opencv.md) file.
-2. Have installed ROS and Gazebo following the instructions reproted in the [install_ros_and_gazebo.md](install_ros_and_gazebo.md) file.
+2. Have installed ROS and Gazebo following the instructions reported in the [install_ros_and_gazebo.md](install_ros_and_gazebo.md) file.
-3. Have completed the setup of the simulator and of the project following the instructions reproted in the [simulator_setup.md](simulator_setup.md) file.
+3. Have completed the setup of the simulator and of the project following the instructions reported in the [simulator_setup.md](simulator_setup.md) file.

 ## Execute the code